MrInc0gnito/melon/readme.md

 For Pages.DEV you must ReFork the project and update the site so it uses the new fork!
 For Glitch.COM you must manually download each file and set it up again!
-Fpr Netlify.COM you must ReFork the project and update the site so it uses the new fork!
+For Netlify.COM you must ReFork the project and update the site so it uses the new fork!